WHAT EXACTLY DO YOU GUYS DO?

 All individuals who are five (5) and older shall wear a face covering over their mouth and nose while indoors.

 –if people can stay at least 6 feet apart from someone who’s not from their family or household, or

 –while immediately consuming food or beverages; or

-–Individuals who are exercisising in an indoor business or indoor space … while the level of exertion makes it difficult to wear a face covering provided that minimum social distancing of 6 feet is maintained; or
+–Individuals who are exercising in an indoor business or indoor space … while the level of exertion makes it difficult to wear a face-covering provided that minimum social distancing of 6 feet is maintained; or

 –is providing a speech, lecture or broadcast to an audience and so long as six (6) feet of distancing from other individuals is maintained; or

-–cannot otherwise wear a face covering because of a medical conditions, a mental health condition, or a disability that makes it unreasonable for the individual to wear a face covering.
+–cannot otherwise wear a face-covering because of a medical condition, a mental health condition, or a disability that makes it unreasonable for the individual to wear a face covering.